Archon: The Light and the Dark: Icons

+Each piece has one of three movement types: ground, flying, or teleport.
+Ground types cannot move diagonally or through an occupied square.
+Flying and teleport types do not have these restrictions but cannot end their move in a square already occupied by that player's pieces.

+Most pieces have missile attacks, except the knight/goblin (short-range swinging attacks) and banshee/phoenix (short-range area attacks).
+Barriers in the combat arena cycle through light and dark; when the barriers match the background color, they are effectively no longer present.

 Some pieces have special abilities.
 The phoenix can turn into a ball of fire, both damaging the enemy and shielding itself from enemy attacks.
 The shapeshifter assumes the shape and abilities of whatever piece it is up against.
 MikroBitti magazine once wrote that the phoenix and the shapeshifter facing each other usually end up as the most boring battle in the entire game; both combatants' capabilities are simultaneously offensive and defensive, and they tend to use it whenever they meet each other, and thus both rarely get damaged.

 Each side also has a spellcaster piece, who are the leaders: the sorceress for the dark side and the wizard for the light side.
 The sorceress and the wizard can cast seven different spells.
 Each spell may be used only once per game by each spellcaster.

 The computer opponent slowly adapts over time to help players defeat it.
 The game is usually won when either one side destroys all the opposing pieces or one of the sides is able to occupy all of the five power points.
 More rarely, a side may also win by imprisoning its opponent's last remaining piece.
 If each side has but a single piece, and the two pieces destroy each other in combat, then the game ends in a tie.

 Reception

 Archon was very well received.
-Softline praised the game's originality, stating, "If there is any computer game that even slightly resembles Archon, we haven't seen it".
-The magazine concluded that "it's an announcement that Free Fall does games.
-And it does them well".
-Video magazine reviewed the game in its "Arcade Alley" column where reviewers described it as "truly a landmark in the development of computerized strategy games" and suggested that "no review could possibly do more than hint at [Archon's] manifold excellence".
-Computer Gaming World's reviewer called Archon "a very good game, with lots of care put into its development.
-I recommend it highly".
-The magazine said of the Atari version that it "is a good first step towards what will be an exciting new class of game.
-Its play, despite the lack of depth or variation that will be possible, is fast moving".
-It said of the Amiga version, "if you are interested in a challenging strategy game, I recommend both Archon and Adept."
+Softline praised the game's originality and said that "it's an announcement that Free Fall does games.
+And it does them well."
+Video magazine reviewed the game in its "Arcade Alley" column where reviewers described it as "truly a landmark in the development of computerized strategy games" and suggested that "no review could possibly do more than hint at [Archon's] manifold excellence."
+Computer Gaming World's reviewer called Archon "a very good game, with lots of care put into its development".
+Of the Atari version, the magazine said that it "is a good first step towards what will be an exciting new class of game.
+Its play, despite the lack of depth or variation that will be possible, is fast moving."
+For Amiga version, the magazine recommended both Archon and Adept for those interested in a challenging strategy games.
+Ahoy! in 1986 called Archon for the Commodore 64 "revolutionary", with excellent graphics and superior gameplay to the sequel.